 In technology-based startup you may face a lot of back-end issues such as updating your operating system, fixing emerging bugs, and meeting growing traffic volumes.
 You need to continue cooperating with your development team to ensure that your product operates properly and smoothly.

 Therefore, if you’ve hired the remote development team, it’s natural to continue cooperation after the product launch.
 Make sure to plan this cooperation ahead, as the moment the contract with your development team expires, you are on your own.

-- Working on a startup is a great, exciting but at the same time very risky business.
+- Working on a SaaS startup is a great, exciting but at the same time very risky business.
 You will always have ups and downs and in the end, you will either succeed or fail.
 Many startup ideas go wrong because you’ve chosen to cooperate with an unprofessional development team.
 To avoid it, carefully select those people who will help turn your idea into reality.

 - Clearly define your requirements and communicate closely and transparently with the development team from the very beginning.
 Give yourself time and possibility to introduce a high quality and efficient product.